Chapter 7 - General Finance Provisions

 - Judgments levied through suits

-- Costs to be associated with building acquisition that should be included in the original capital cost of the building include:
+All costs that should be included in the original capital cost of the building include:

 - Original contract price of construction